Forced prostitution: Asia

 In Asia, Japan is the major destination country for trafficked women, especially from the Philippines and Thailand.
 The US State Department has rated Japan as either a 'Tier 2' or a 'Tier 2 Watchlist' country every year since 2001, in its annual Trafficking in Persons reports.
 Both these ratings implied that Japan was (to a greater or lesser extent) not fully compliant with minimum standards for the elimination of human trafficking trade.
 As of 2009, an estimated 200,000 to 400,000 people are trafficked through Southeast Asia, much of it for prostitution.
 It is common that Thai women are lured to Japan and sold to Yakuza-controlled brothels where they are forced to work off their price.
 In Cambodia at least a quarter of the 20,000 people working as prostitutes are children with some being as young as 5.
 By the late 1990s, UNICEF estimated that there are 60,000 child prostitutes in the Philippines, describing Angeles City brothels as "notorious" for offering sex with children.

-For the last decade it has been estimated that 6,000 - 7,000 girls are trafficked out of Nepal each year.
-But these numbers have recently risen substantially.
-Current numbers for girls trafficked out of the country are now 10,000 to 15,000 yearly.
-This is compounded as the US Central Intelligence Agency states that most trafficked girls are currently worth, in their span as a sex-worker, approx $250,000 (USD) on the sex-trades market.

 In Southern India & eastern Indian state of Odisha, devadasi is the practice of hierodulic prostitution, with similar customary forms such as basavi, and involves dedicating pre-pubescent and young adolescent girls from villages in a ritual marriage to a deity or a temple, who then work in the temple and function as spiritual guides, dancers, and prostitutes servicing male devotees in the temple.
 Human Rights Watch reports claim that devadasis are forced into this service and, at least in some cases, to practice prostitution for upper-caste members.
 Various state governments in India enacted laws to ban this practice both prior to India's independence and more recently.
 They include Bombay Devdasi Act, 1934, Devdasi (Prevention of dedication) Madras Act, 1947, Karnataka Devdasi (Prohibition of dedication) Act, 1982, and Andhra Pradesh Devdasi (Prohibition of dedication) Act, 1988.
 However, the tradition continues in certain regions of India, particularly the states of Karnataka and Andhra Pradesh.